ryan-mcclue/ryan-mcclue/src/knowledge.md

 e.g. less reactive copper corrodes more slowly e.g. more reactive aluminium corrodes, however the oxide is tough and not flaky

-silicon mat, brass wool (routinely removing stuck solder debris and rust), chisel-head (conical head other 10%), gloves, glasses

-Although boiling point of leaded solder is 180, 400 as wanting to transfer heat to junction as well 450 for non-leaded
+Although boiling point of leaded solder is 180,
+400 as wanting to transfer heat to junction as well 450 for non-leaded

-soldering station has feedback/adjustable/regulated temperature

-## Tinning:
 First use tin by touching tip with solder and thrusting into wool.
 Repeat twice

 Future use tin whenever the iron starts looking anything less than clean.